context setup

 Output

-Section titled “Output”The wizard saves a Context Brief at context/products/{name}/context-brief.yaml and scaffolds all associated metadata files.
+Section titled “Output”The wizard saves a Context Brief at context/products/{name}/context-brief.yaml and scaffolds all associated metadata files for the semantic plane.

 product_name: sales-analyticsdescription: "Revenue and order metrics for the analytics team"owner: name: Alice Chen team: Analytics email: alice@company.comsensitivity: internalcreated_at: "2026-03-08T..."When to use setup vs. individual commands